Neutron-diffraction and linear {Gr\"uneisen} parameter studies of magnetism in NdFe$_2$Ga$_8$: introduction

-The material studied here is NdFe$_2$Ga$_8$ (space group $Pbam$) with Nd$^{3+}$ ions form one-dimensional (1D) chains along the $c$ axis.
-It belongs to the so-called 1-2-8 systems, i.e. $L _2 _8$ ($L$ = La, Nd, Ce, etc., $M$ = Fe, Co, Ru, etc. and $T$ = Al, Ga, In), which have shown interesting magnetic properties from 4$f$ electrons \cite{SichevichOM85,KolendaM01,GhoshS12,ChengK19,TursinaA18,WangL17,BhattacharyyaA20,SchluterM01,TougaitO05,NairHS16,NairHS17,OgunbunmiMO18,OgunbunmiMO20b,WatkinsCP15,OgunbunmiMO20}.
-Previous studies have shown that NdFe$_2$Ga$_8$ has two magnetic transitions at zero field \cite{WangC21}.
-Both transitions are hardly affected by the magnetic field within the $ab$ plane, but they can be quickly suppressed by the field along the $c$-axis at 7 T, showing three-dimensional (3D) spin-density-wave (SDW) type of quantum criticality \cite{WangC21}.
+The Nd-based 1-2-8 compounds have been relatively less studied.
+The NdCo$_2$Al$_8$ exhibits an AFM order at 8.7 K \cite{HeW09,WatkinsCP15}.
+Interestingly, NdFe$_2$Ga$_8$ has two magnetic transitions at about 15 and 10 K \cite{WangC21}, which is unique in the 1-2-8 compounds.
+Both transitions are hardly affected by the magnetic field within the $ab$ plane, but they can be quickly suppressed by the field along the $c$ axis.
+At 7 T where magnetic transitions are completely suppressed, the system shows quantum criticality of the conventional 3D spin-density-wave type, such as $\rho \sim T^{1.5}$ and $C/T \sim T^{-0.5}$.
 While both transitions have been assumed to be AFM in nature, the magnetic structures have not been identified.
+Moreover, a hysteresis behavior is found in the magnetic-susceptibility and resistivity measurements, and its origin is still unknown.

-In this work, we further studied the magnetic structure of NdFe$_2$Ga$_8$ by the neutron-diffraction technique.
+In this work, we studied the magnetic structure of NdFe$_2$Ga$_8$ by the neutron-diffraction technique.
 We found that the transition at $T_N \sim $ 10 K is from a long-range commensurate AFM order.
 Below the higher transition temperature $T_O \sim$ 14.5 K, both incommensurate (IC) and commensurate magnetic peaks gradually appear.
-The intensities of the IC peaks become maximum at $T_N$ and decrease to zero at about 5 K. Interestingly, the linear {Gr\"uneisen} parameter along $c$-axis shows $T^{-1}$ divergent behavior at low temperatures at about 7 T, suggesting the existence of a quantum critical point (QCP) \cite{LohneysenH07,StockertO11,GegenwartP15}.
-Our results suggest that the magnetic transition at $T_O$ is associated with a MO, which may be a multipolar density wave (MDW) that can be analogous to the spin density wave (SDW) for the dipole moment.
+The intensities of the IC peaks become maximum at $T_N$ and decrease to zero at about 5 K. The field dependence of the linear {Gr\"uneisen} parameter along the $c$ axis, $\Gamma_c$, shows several maximums and a hysteresis behavior that is different from that of the magnetization $M$.
+Our results suggest that the magnetic orders are complicated.